JSQLParser/JSqlParser/README.md

 ## Extensions in the latest SNAPSHOT version 4.6

+* support for named windows in window expressions: `SELECT sum(c) OVER winName FROM mytable WINDOW winName AS (PARTITION BY pcol)`

 Additionally, we have fixed many errors and improved the code quality and the test coverage.

 ## Extensions of JSqlParser releases